 Instead, allow yourself to have a cheat meal here and there depending on how far you are from your goals.

 There’s a common misconception that training in a fasted state will help you burn more fat.
+This is why some people try intermittent fasting while on keto.

 This is a misunderstanding and can be counterproductive toward your fat loss goals.
 Your body needs energy and doesn’t burn fat exclusively.

 When you train fasted, you may lose fat but you may also burning lean body muscle mass.
+Not exactly ideal for keto gains.

 Just because you’re producing ketones doesn’t mean you’re losing weight.
 Overeating will hurt your training efforts and physical goals like fat loss and muscle gain.